Western spotted gummy shark: Description

-Distribution and Maps
+Distribution and maps

-The Western Spotted Gummy Shark can be found in the Eastern Indian Ocean from Northwest Australia to Southern Indonesia and the Andaman Sea.
+The western spotted gummy shark can be found in the Eastern Indian Ocean from Northwest Australia to Southern Indonesia and the Andaman Sea.
 Specimens have been found in Indonesia, Myanmar, and Australia.
 They are mostly found in Australia, ranging from southwest of Shark Bay to northwest of Cape Leveque.

 These sharks are benthopelagic, meaning they live near the ocean floor but are not attached to the bottom.
-They occur on the outer continental shelf and upper slope mainly at depths between 121 to 402 m.
+They occur on the outer continental shelf and upper slope mainly at depths between 121 and 402 m.
 Though they have been recorded up to 735 m deep.
 The area they inhabit is temperate or tropical coastal waters, living on the sandy floor.

-Life History
+Life history

-The Western Spotted Gummy Shark reproduces sexually through internal fertilization.
+The western spotted gummy shark reproduces sexually through internal fertilization.
 The male reproductive organ, called claspers, is a modified, extended part of the pelvic fin.
 The clasper is what the male shark uses to transfer sperm to the female.
 Once transferred and the egg is fertilized, it develops in the female's body for approximately 10 months.
 After gestation, the female gives birth to live young.
-The recorded litter sizes are between 5-17.
+The recorded litter sizes are between 5 and 17.
 The size at birth is around 28 cm.
-It is unknown at what age they reach maturity in terms of age; we only know size (58-91cm).
-Other hound sharks like the Starry Smooth Hound (Mustelus asterias) reach maturity at 4-6 years, and the Narrownose Smoothhound (Mustelus Schmitti) reaches maturity at around 7 years.
+It is unknown at what age they reach maturity in terms of age; we only know size (58–91 cm).
+Other hound sharks like the starry smooth hound (Mustelus asterias) reach maturity at 4–6 years, and the narrownose smoothhound (Mustelus schmitti) reaches maturity at around 7 years.

 Notable sexual dimorphism was measured in the few collected specimens.
-Material examined ranged from 518-1034 mm total length for females and 247-919 mm for males.
-Females also have more posteriorly located pelvic fins, with their pelvic fin being 46.6% - 46.8% total length, and males' prepelvic length being 43.8%-45.4% total length.
+Material examined ranged from 518 to 1034 mm total length for females and 247–919 mm for males.
+Females also have more posteriorly located pelvic fins, with their pelvic fin being 46.6%–46.8% total length, and males' prepelvic length being 43.8%–45.4% total length.

-Feeding Habits
+Feeding habits

-While specific data on M. Stevensi is limited, most Mustelus species are benthic feeders and consume crustaceans, benthic fish, and occasionally cephalopods.
+While specific data on M. stevensi is limited, most Mustelus species are benthic feeders and consume crustaceans, benthic fish, and occasionally cephalopods.
 Their small molar-like teeth are likely for crushing small hard prey, suggesting a diet focused on invertebrates.

-Conservation Status
+Conservation status

-According to the IUCN Red List status, the Western Spotted Gummy Shark was most recently assessed on August 2nd, 2018, and was listed as Least Concern.
+According to the IUCN Red List status, the western spotted gummy shark was most recently assessed on August 2, 2018, and was listed as Least Concern.

-Possible Future Concerns
+Possible future concerns

-While the Western Spotted Gummy Shark is currently not vulnerable and is listed as a species of Least Concern, ongoing environmental changes could alter its stability.
+While the western spotted gummy shark is currently not vulnerable and is listed as a species of Least Concern, ongoing environmental changes could alter its stability.
 Many shark species around the world are expected to be affected by the ocean's rising temperature.
 As the ocean warms, the shifts in temperature will force major habitat changes and range shifts, forcing sharks into new locations in search of suitable conditions.
 These changes can result in an ecological mismatch where predators and prey become out of sync, which will lead to disruptions across entire foodwebs and threaten the balance of the sharks' ecosystems.